Paint-market/transactions/README.md

 ##1.
 Create a new transactions

-Creates a new transaction JSON object containing the transaction ID, the owner, buyer, painting and price information involved in a transaction.
+Creates a new transaction JSON object containing the transaction Id, the owner, buyer, painting and price information involved in a transaction.
 Returns a JSON object with the newly added transaction object.

 ###Example.